by Dan Hiestand

 I only ask to be free.
 The butterflies are free.

-Gods of Sun and Sacrifice, the immense book Cedwyn had flipped through the day before, was still there, and now Jace was looking through it.
+Gods of Sun and Sacrifice, the immense book they had flipped through was still there, and now Jace was thumbing through it again.

 "No dust," he said, somehow knowing exactly what page his friend had found the day before.
 "Remember how much dust was on this stuff yesterday?"